 Final Thoughts

-Federal student loans provide a reliable way to fund your education while offering borrower protections, flexible repayment plans, and opportunities for loan forgiveness.
-Starting with the FAFSA is essential to unlocking these options and understanding what financial aid is available to you.
+Federal student loans offer a smart way to pay for college, with built-in borrower protections, flexible repayment options, and potential for loan forgiveness.
+Completing the FAFSA is the first step to accessing these benefits and understanding your full financial aid options.